Electrostatics/apbs-azure-job-queue-function/README.md

 - Push to `dev` branch deploys to the dev slot
 - Push to `main` branch deploys to production

+If you are setting this workflow up yourself, you will need to create two deployment slots and set the above environment variables in your slot also.
+This ensures that your dev slot also has the correct access to the variables.

 ## Dependencies